 Send Out Awesome Copy

 No one wants to read boring emails.
-They want to be informed or at least entertained.
+They want to be informed or at least entertained, and if they aren’t, they’ll unsubscribe quick.

 Don’t focus on selling something in every email you send during your campaign.
 In fact, it’s hard to sell to strangers on the Internet unless you’ve first built a strong rapport with them so that they now trust you.